sermonsoft/AllTrailsLunch/AllTrailsLunchApp/AllTrailsLunch/README.md

 AllTrails Lunch helps users discover nearby restaurants, search by cuisine or name, view locations on a map, and manage their favorite dining spots.
 Built with clean architecture, comprehensive error handling, and modern Swift concurrency patterns.

+## 🌲 About AllTrails

+AllTrails is a premier brand that offers a comprehensive platform for outdoor enthusiasts to discover and explore over 400,000 trails worldwide.
+Whether you are an avid hiker, camper, or trail runner, AllTrails has got you covered.
+With trail information, detailed reviews, maps, and photos curated by millions of hikers, campers, and nature lovers like you, finding the perfect trail for your adventure has never been easier.

+AllTrails provides a vast array of trail options, catering to various interests and preferences.
+From dog-friendly trails and mountain biking routes to wheelchair-friendly paths and scenic drives, there is something for everyone.
+With features like trail running, road biking, backpacking, camping, and more, AllTrails ensures that you can pursue your outdoor activities with confidence.

+The platform also offers inspiration and guidance, helping you navigate your way through unfamiliar terrains.
+AllTrails+'s additional planning features, offline maps, and wrong-turn alerts enable you to make the most of every minute spent outdoors.
+Adventure anywhere with AllTrails and discover unexpected gems, even in your own backyard.

+Moreover, AllTrails is committed to preserving and protecting our natural environment.
+As a partner of Leave No Trace and 1% for the Planet, a portion of every AllTrails+ membership goes towards supporting the conservation of wild places.
+Join the AllTrails community today and embark on your next exciting outdoor adventure.

 ## ✨ Features

 ### Core Features